Parents & Carers

 UNIFROG is another excellent platform for students to compare college and sixth form courses, research and save their University choices, investigate hgher level apprenticeship opportunities and work through mini modules to develop interests and explore subjects in more depth.
 Parents can also access via a separate login code, which can be viewed via the Sixth Form section/transition.

-Date protection and sharing with regard to careers education: students and/or their parents/carers should be aware that basic on-roll school data may be provided to some external agencies i.e. the careers guidance specialist and work experience providers, to provide additional support for students.
+Date protection and GDPR with regard to careers education: students and/or their parents/carers should be aware that basic on-roll school data may be provided to some external agencies i.e. the careers guidance specialist and work experience providers, to provide additional support for students.
 In addition, Post 16 and Post 18 intended destinations data is requested by the local authority towards the end of year 11 and year 13 as part of the school’s statutory duty.
 As part of the careers interview process, students are asked for their consent to opt in to the sharing of their data with key members of staff and parents/carers.

 Should you require any further information relating to our careers education programme in school please contact the Careers & Events Manager/Careers Leader.